gdherbert/DataPillager/README.md

 * Can download child services, just supply the parent URL.
 * Handles super long service names.
 * Outputs a text file containing service data for metadata purposes
+* Will try to create the output workspace (folder or filegeodatabase) if it doesn't exist

 *Notes*
 * Does not download map services that do not have a json feature representation.